angsam-git/InspireWeather/README.md

 # InspireWeather

-InspireWeather is a motivating weather app that will give you an inspirational quote for you along with your weather report.
+Angel's first app

-This is my first android application.
-There are probably things I could have done better but overall this was mainly a learning experience for myself.
-The quality from here will only go up. - Angel Samuel Mendez
+This is my first app.
+It utilizes the Google Places API and Darksky API.
+This was a solo project.
+I designed all the images and pretty much everything else.

-Here are some UI Images:
+-Angel Samuel Mendez